How to change WooCommerce customer roles programmatically

 Let’s see what each part of our code does:

-• add_action( 'admin_init', 'uiwc_new_role') – sets the code to run in the admin.
+- add_action(‘admin_init,’ ‘uiwc_new_role’) – sets the code to run in the admin.
 This is where you can change to a plugin or theme activation hook for better results.

 You can run this code by visiting any of your admin dashboard pages.
-Once you run this code, feel free to remove it, as the role will be created in the database and this code won’t be needed to run anymore.
+Once you run this code, feel free to remove it, as the role will be created in the database, and this code won’t be needed to run anymore.

 We can now assign some users to our newly created role.
 You can also use different WooCommerce capabilities lists in your new role.
-You can set a whole new access control to your users since that is created from scratch.
+You can set a whole new access control for your users since that is created from scratch.

 Change WooCommerce user role after purchase